Attribute Mapping in Keycloak During OIDC Identity Brokering

 How it works

-In this article, we focus purely on the Identity Brokering aspect—specifically, how Keycloak communicates with Auth0, which acts as the OIDC provider.
+In this article, we focus purely on the Identity Brokering aspect — specifically, how Keycloak communicates with Auth0, which acts as the OIDC provider.
 This approach is useful when a client application wants to authenticate users through an external IdP while Keycloak acts as an Identity Broker and maintains its own internal user copy.
+This is a core part of enabling single sign-on across multiple identity sources.

 Once a user clicks Sign-in with Auth0 at the Keycloak login page (in cases where an upfront IdP selection is not passed), Keycloak redirects the user to Auth0.
 After successful authentication, Auth0 issues tokens to Keycloak.
 Keycloak then processes these tokens using its identity brokering flows.